AUC's efforts to improve efficiency and reduce regulatory burden

 Improvement is a central part of what we do

 The AUC works to adapt and modernize its regulatory practices to ensure its regulation is ready to meet the challenges of an evolving regulatory environment.
-The AUC’s three-year strategic plan includes a major commitment to efficiency and reducing regulatory burden.
+The AUC’s 2021-2024 Strategic Plan included a major commitment to efficiency and reducing regulatory burden.
 This efficiency theme was developed, shaped and confirmed through stakeholder conversations with executives at the most senior level within the utilities sector.
-Industry priorities were incorporated and are driving our specific activities for the next three years, as well as forming the basis to track and measure our success.

 The AUC welcomes the Alberta government's red tape reduction initiative